Why a career in commercial property management adds up

 Whether you're a newcomer or an existing professional wanting to extend your knowledge of commercial property, this course is designed to provide a solid insight and skills base for commercial property management.

-Attendees will be introduced to commercial real estate terminology and factors that affect its value.
-Then they will progress to handover and commencing a new management, the leasing and management process, preparing financial and management reports and operations management.
+Attendees will be introduced to commercial real estate and factors that affect its value.
+Then they will progress to acquiring new property, the leasing and management process, financial reporting and operations management.
 Attendees can guide their learning based on their experiences in the industry and will leave fully immersed in the myriad of laws that surround commercial property.

 "We cater for everyone, from those just starting out to people who have years in the industry, wanting to drill down on tasks at hand and needing further clarity - no burning question will be left unanswered!"

-Register now for the REIQ's Commercial Property Management Program
+Register now for the REIQ's Commercial Property Management Essentials Program.

 15 Nov 2019